laravel/docs/billing.md

     $user->deletePaymentMethods();

+The `removePaymentMethod` method will remove a specific payment method from the billable model:

+    $user->removePaymentMethod('pm_visa');

 By default, this method will delete payment methods of the `card` type.
 To delete payment methods of a different type you can pass the `type` as an argument to the method:

     $user->deletePaymentMethods('sepa_debit');